Rajaykumar12/Cache_replacement/README.md

 # Cache Replacement Algorithm Comparison

-A comprehensive simulation and comparison of different cache replacement algorithms including traditional methods (LRU, FIFO) and machine learning-based approaches using XGBoost and LightGBM.
+A comprehensive simulation and comparison of different cache replacement algorithms including traditional methods (LRU, FIFO), machine learning-based approaches using XGBoost and LightGBM, and reinforcement learning using Actor-Critic methods.

 ## Table of Contents